tedneward/ProfBlog/content/blog/2023/embracing-old-tech.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I feel like <a href="https://twitter.com/nextjs?ref_src=twsrc%5Etfw">@nextjs</a> is in a weird spot at the moment. <br><br>I can’t recommend Next 12 because it’s “old” tech.
 You’ll want to convert to 13 as soon as it’s stable. <br><br>And, I can’t recommend Next 13 because it’s in Beta. <br><br>Thus, I can’t recommend Next at all until 13 is stable.</p>&mdash; Cory House (@housecor) <a href="https://twitter.com/housecor/status/1631136992422445056?ref_src=twsrc%5Etfw">March 2, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-... but to be fair to COry, this is hardly new.
+... but to be fair to Cory, this is hardly new.
 I saw the same thing happen when AngularJS became Angular, when C++ broke from C, and quite frankly it's the discussion every time Microsoft announces a new presentation technology (WinForms vs WPF vs MAUI vs oh hell I've lost track where we are now).

 The conundrum is clear: *Do we actually want to create a new project using "old" tech?* And my response is equally clear: Of course you do.